Study: U.S. Ban On Aid To Foreign Clinics That 'Promote' Abortion Upped Abortion Rate

 "So we speculate the mechanism that drove the increase in abortions was the reduction in supply of contraception," says Brooks.
 "If you lower the contraceptive supply, then there are more unintended pregnancies, and then more abortions."

-The study offers some of the most "compelling" evidence to date of the impact of the Mexico City policy says Jennifer Kates, director of global health and HIV policy at the Kaiser Family Foundation, which has been tracking the worldwide effects of Trump's version of the funding ban.
+The study offers some of the most "compelling" evidence to date of the impact of the Mexico City policy, says Jennifer Kates, director of global health and HIV policy at the Kaiser Family Foundation, which has been tracking the worldwide effects of Trump's version of the funding ban.

 Previous studies on the impact of the policy have been limited to shorter periods of time and smaller numbers of countries.
 And most of these reports essentially amount to anecdotal accounts of how much money particular aid groups have lost as a result of the ban and to what extent this caused them to cut back on family planning activities.